-Ibuprofen is a racemate, and, on average, 60% of R-ibuprofen is converted to S-ibuprofen.
-S-ibuprofen is metabolized via hepatic oxidation by cytochrome P450 (CYP) 2C9 to inactive metabolites.
+S-ibuprofen is metabolized via hepatic oxidation by CYP2C9 to inactive metabolites.
 CYP2C9 is polymorphic; CYP2C9(1) is the wild-type, and CYP2C9(2) and CYP2C9(3) are the most common variants.
 The variant CYP2C9(3) allele decreases enzyme activity to a greater extent than does CYP2C9(2), but clearance of racemic ibuprofen was reduced among all variant genotypes as compared with the wild-type (1/1).
 Higher S-ibuprofen concentrations led to greater inhibition of COX-1 (reduced thromboxane B2 concentrations) and greater inhibition of COX-2 (reduced prostaglandin E2 concentrations).
 Importantly, both thromboxane B2 and prostaglandin E2 concentrations were reduced the most among patients with the CYP2C9 genotypes (3/3), (1/3), (2/3), and (2/2).
-Plasma half-life of both oral and parenteral forms is between 2 and 4 hours.
-Ibuprofen is excreted in the urine: 50 to 60% as metabolites and approximately 10% as unchanged drug.
-Some biliary excretion may occur.
-Excretion is usually complete within 24 hours of administration.

-The volume of distribution of ibuprofen (either oral or parenterally administered) is dependent on patient age and body temperature.
+The Vd of ibuprofen (either oral or parenterally administered) is dependent on patient age and body temperature.
 With single oral doses up to 10 mg/kg, a dose response relationship exists in febrile children.
 There is also a correlation between the reduction of fever and drug concentration over time.
-In children, the antipyretic effect of oral therapy begins within 1 hour and peaks within 2 to 4 hours.
+In children, the antipyretic effect of oral therapy begins within 1 hour and peaks within 3 to 4 hours.
 The analgesic effect is similarly acute in nature.
-The pharmacokinetic parameters of intravenous (IV) ibuprofen were determined in a study of 42 febrile pediatric patients.
-Median Tmax occurred at the end of infusion and elimination half-life was shorter in pediatric patients compared to adults (1.5 to 1.8 hours vs. 2.2 to 2.4 hours).
+The pharmacokinetic parameters of IV ibuprofen were determined in a study of 62 febrile pediatric patients.
+Median Tmax occurred at the end of infusion and elimination half-life was shorter in pediatric patients compared to adults (1.3 to 1.8 hours vs. 2.2 to 2.4 hours).

 Children and Adolescents 6 to 16 years